-To ensure your wedding legalities, there is preliminary paperwork that needs to be completed prior to the ceremony.
+To ensure your wedding covers the legalities, there is preliminary paperwork that needs to be completed prior to the ceremony.
 This includes the Notice of Intended Marriage.
-This is a very important form and you are NOT able to marry without your celebrant having the original form.
-You may not marry for a month after your celebrant receives the notice, although it remains current for 18 months.
+This is a very important form and everyone intending to marry must complete it.
+Recent changes now mean that as a marriage celebrant I am able to accept an electronic copy of the Notice.
+You may not marry for a month after I receive the notice, although it remains current for 18 months.
 (A month means a period starting at the start of any day of one calendar month and ending immediately before the start of the corresponding day of the next calendar month).
+The NOIM is available from me or it can be downloaded from the Attorney General’s website (make sure to download all four pages).
 If there are extraordinary circumstances a Shortening of Time may be sought which would enable a marriage to take place earlier then the month waiting period.
-The NOIM is available from me or it can be downloaded from the Attorney General’s website (make sure to download all four pages).

 Also to be completed just prior to your ceremony is the Declaration of No Legal Impediment to Marriage.
 This is a Commonwealth Statutory Declaration stating that neither of you is married to another person, neither of you is in a prohibited relationship, both of you are of marriageable age (which in Australia is 18), and that there is no other circumstance that would be a legal impediment to the marriage.
 This form is available from me.